jocafernanro/checkout-page-devchallenges/README.md

 ## Project

-This is a simple vue project with tailwindcss and no much more.
+This is a simple vue project with Vuex, tailwindcss and no much more.
 Check it on live here: https://checkout-page-devchallenges.josematico.com/

 ## Project setup